webqit/webflo/README.md

   > <br>Typically, though, child steps do not always need to have an equivalent`render` callback being that they automatically inherit rendering from their parent or ancestor.
   </details>

+#### Scenario 5: Range Requests and Responses

+Whatever the case above, where a request specifies a [`Range`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Range) header, Webflo automatically slices the response body to satisfy the range, and the appropriate [`Content-Range`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Range) response header is set.
++ Workflow responses with a `Content-Range` header already set are sent as-is.

-#### Scenario 5: Other Responses (Server-Side)
+#### Scenario 6: Other Requests and Responses
-> Environments: Server, Client, Service Worker

 Workflows may return any other data type: an instance of the native [FormData](https://developer.mozilla.org/en-US/docs/Web/API/FormData), [Blob](https://developer.mozilla.org/en-US/docs/Web/API/Blob), [File](https://developer.mozilla.org/en-US/docs/Web/API/File), or [ReadableStream](https://developer.mozilla.org/en-US/docs/Web/API/ReadableStream), etc., or an instance of `event.Response` containing same - usually on routes that do not double as a page route.
 Webflo tries to set the appropriate response headers for these and sends.

 > **Note**
 > <br>The fact that static requests are seen by route handlers, where defined, means that they get a chance to dynamically generate the file responses the client sees!

-#### Scenario 6: Range Requests and Responses
-> Environments: Server

-Whatever the case above, where a request specifies a [`Range`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Range) header, Webflo automatically slices the response body to satisfy the range, and the appropriate [`Content-Range`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Range) response header is set.
-+ Workflow responses with a `Content-Range` header already set are sent as-is.

-#### Scenario 7: Redirect Requests and Responses
-> Environments: Server, Client, Service Worker

 #### Scenario 8: Failure Responses
-> Environments: Server, Client, Service Worker

 Where workflows return `undefined`, a `404` HTTP response is returned.
   + In the case of client-side workflows, the already running HTML page in the browser receives empty data, and is, at the same time, set to an error state.
 (Details just ahead.)